-To find the latest information on GNU Debugger (GDB) compatibility with RealView ICE v3.0, refer to the ARM RealView ICE v3.0 Release Notes.
+To find the latest information on GNU Debugger (GDB) compatibility with RealView ICE v3.1, see the ARM RealView ICE v3.1 Release Notes.
 Also see The GNU toolchain for ARM architectures on page 1-12.

 For more information on compatibility with target hardware, see the documentation supplied with your hardware.